July 8, 1972, Duke Ellington debuted Aura at

 Among the other assets of her performances were the full-throated shouting of Styne's People, from Funny Girl, and the Ighner/Wonder Everything Must Change."

-Toronto Star - "Aura, a voice with clarity, richness and admirable musicianship"
+"Aura, a voice with clarity, richness and admirable musicianship" - Toronto Star

-Star Week - "Aura, an original!"
+"Aura, an original!" - Star Week

-The New Yorker - "Aura, a remarkable and beautiful soprano, Outstanding Singing."
+"Aura, a remarkable and beautiful soprano, Outstanding Singing." - The New Yorker